-Anyone suffering from COPD should understand how to utilise oxygen safely.
+Anyone suffering from COPD should understand how to utilize oxygen safely.
 Most patients will require supplemental oxygen at some point during their lives, and knowing how to use it safely can help prevent fatal fires and injuries.

 Even though most people who use supplementary oxygen have no concerns, a fire or a burn might be caused by a poorly timed mistake or a stroke of bad luck.
 When something goes wrong, the ramifications can be devastating, which is why being sloppy or negligent is never worth the risk.

 Even while taking supplemental oxygen carries certain major dangers, you can greatly reduce them by following correct oxygen safety procedures and keeping your equipment clean and well-maintained.
 This oxygen safety guide can help you make supplementary oxygen as safe and risk-free as possible for you or someone you care about.